TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Abstract

 \section{Abstract}

-This work investigates the intersection of cross-modal learning and semi-supervised learning, where we aim to improve the supervised learning performance of the primary modality by borrowing missing information from an unlabeled modality.
-We investigate this problem from a Nadaraya–Watson (NW) kernel regression perspective and show that this formulation implicitly leads to a kernelized cross-attention module.
-To this end, we propose The Attention Patch (TAP), a simple neural network plugin that allows data-level knowledge transfer from the unlabeled modality.
-We provide numerical simulations on three real-world datasets to examine each aspect of TAP and show that a TAP integration in a neural network can improve generalization performance using the unlabeled modality.
+This paper addresses a cross-modal learning framework, where the objective is to enhance the performance of supervised learning in the primary modality using an unlabeled, unpaired secondary modality.
+Taking a probabilistic approach for missing information estimation, we show that the extra information contained in the secondary modality can be estimated via Nadaraya-Watson (NW) kernel regression, which can further be expressed as a kernelized cross-attention module (under linear transformation).
+This expression lays the foundation for introducing The Attention Patch (TAP), a simple neural network add-on that can be trained to allow data-level knowledge transfer from the unlabeled modality.
+We provide extensive numerical simulations using real-world datasets to show that TAP can provide statistically significant improvement in generalization across different domains and different neural network architectures, making use of seemingly unusable unlabeled cross-modal data.